 Founder and CTO

-As CTO, I am responsible for the architecture, implementation and operations of the Apsalar platform, and built a top-notch engineering team to develop it.
+As CTO, I was responsible for the architecture, implementation and operations of the Apsalar platform, and built a top-notch engineering team to develop it.

 April 2007–February 2010